 Treasurer: Steven Donnachie BA CA CMgr

-Steven is a self-motivated and strategic finance professional with a proven track record in Neogen Europe, a rapidly expanding international business with its Head Quarters in Auchincruive.
-Steven’s role is Division Manager, with responsibility for Accounts, Administration and Shipping.
-Steven is a champion for change and managing people in a dynamic environment with 17 years of experience in finance and operations.
+Steven is a self-motivated and strategic finance professional with a proven track record in Neogen Europe, a rapidly expanding international business with its European Head Quarters in Auchincruive.
+Steven’s role as Finance Director requires him to be a champion for change and manage people in a dynamic environment with 19 years of experience in finance and operations.

-For the past 17 years he has resided and worked in Ayrshire both in Accounting public practice and in industry.
-His present responsibilities extend to Stores and Logistics, Purchasing and Materials Management, Administration and Accounting, Facilities, Human Resources and Information Technology.
+For the past 19 years he has resided and worked in Ayrshire both in Accounting public practice and in industry.
+His present responsibilities extend to strategic growth of the business, Stores and Logistics, Purchasing and Materials Management, Administration and Accounting, Facilities, Human Resources and Information Technology

 Special Advisors to the Board: